-People of color in the United States are less likely to be insured, more likely to have existing health conditions, more likely to work in jobs that continue to expose them to the virus, and less likely to be tested and treated when ill.
+People of color in the United States are less likely to be insured, more likely to have existing health conditions, more likely to work in jobs that expose them to the virus, and less likely to be tested and treated when ill.

 All of these existing disparities are concentrated and compounded in America’s system of mass incarceration.
-High rates of infection and death among people of color are likely to get even higher as the coronavirus spreads through the nation’s jails and prisons.

 The numbers clearly show that COVID-19 in prisons is a public health crisis.